ardanlabs/python-go/py-in-mem/post.md

 On line 12 we use the [pkg-config](https://www.freedesktop.org/wiki/Software/pkg-config/) to find C compiler directives for Python.
 On line 13 we tell `cgo` to use the Python 3.8 shared library.
 On line 15 we import the C code definitions from `glue.h` and on line 17 we have the `import "C"` directive that *must* come right after the comment.

 numpy headers are a bit more tricky. numpy does not come with a `pkg-config` file but has a Python function that will tell you where the headers are.
 For security reasons, you can't have `cgo` run arbitrary commands.
-I opted to asking the user to set the `CGO_CFLAGS` environment variable before building or installing the package.
+I opted to ask the user to set the `CGO_CFLAGS` environment variable before building or installing the package.

 **Listing 6: Build commands**
 ```